 After getting rid of the raccoon, it’s essential to get rid of their droppings and urine and thoroughly disinfect the entire space to kill pathogens.
 What’s more, all damages done by the animals need to be repaired to preserve the structural integrity of the building.

-If you live in SC, NC, Savannah, GA; Jacksonville, FL, and you’re dealing with a raccoon problem, contact us today to end your worries.
+If you live in South Carolina, and you’re dealing with a raccoon problem, contact us today to end your worries.